Celebrating Indigenous Youth Community Builders!

-Colliers Project Leaders’ Community Builder Grant › is an annual award that celebrates and acknowledges the contributions of Indigenous youths to their communities.
+Colliers Project Leaders created the Community Builder Grant in 2023.
+This annual award celebrates and acknowledges the contributions of Indigenous youths to their communities!

 Each year, we partner with a panel of Indigenous leaders from across Canada, who review the submissions and select three Indigenous youths to award $5,000 each towards their education, a community-building project or a new business idea.